 Afsoon Shahrdar is an active and well respected Realtor in San Mateo County since 1988.
 She graduated from the School of Environmental Design at UC Berkeley with major in Architecture.
 Afsoon has been a board member in the local chapter of the League of Women Voters.
 She has also served at the local board of Realtors (SAMCAR) as Grievance Committee Chair, and currently is on the Professional Standard Committee and an Arbitrator.
 Afsoon has many designations from the National Association of Realtors.
 Among them is NAR GREEN council which enables her to educate her clients on how to take advantage of GREEN building design to add value and live in energy efficient homes.
 She has been involved with SSMC since 2011 and became Chair of the Board in Fall 2015.

-Bryan Chen, Board Member
+Bryan Chen, Vice Chair

 Bryan Chen has spent his professional career focused on air quality and human health issues.
 Bryan is currently the air quality and greenhouse gas lead in Northern California at ARCADIS, a multinational engineering company.
 Prior to that, he was the Director of air quality programs at the environmental planning firm Christopher A. Joseph and Associates.
 He has been a regular contributor to SSMC’s Annual Indicator Report since 2010 and currently serves as SSMC’s city and county survey coordinator.
 He joined the board in Summer 2014 and became Vice Chair in Fall 2015.